daattali/beautiful-jekyll/README.md

 ## Known limitations

-- If you have a project page and you want a custom 404 page, you must have a custom domain.
-See https://help.github.com/articles/custom-404-pages/.
-This means that if you have a regular User Page you can use the 404 page from this theme, but if it's a website for a specific repository, the 404 page will not be used.

-- If there are many navigation bar links and avatar, some of the links may get partially hidden behind the avatar.
+- If there are many navigation bar links and an avatar, some of the links may get partially hidden behind the avatar.
+I suggest either re-thinking the number of links, or not using an avatar.